TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 ### List All Pages

+**Even though the sample here is in WebForms, the same code can be used for MVC as the API calls and Sitefinity lifecycle does not change between Webforms and MVC**

 To list all the pages of a Sitefinity website:

 1. Create a new ASPX page at the root of the site